w8r/leaflet-schematic/Readme.md

   * also keep a hidden PNG rendered to overcome IE's performance drop on image scaling, somehow it works like a directive to switch the faulty smoothing off

+### Know issues
+* SVGs without correctly provided `viewBox` work really badly and I cannot yet figure out why.
+I'm trying to calculate viewbox from the contents, but it still looks broken in rendered canvas

 ## License

 MIT